 Smaller bass guitars are a lot harder to find compared to 6-string guitars.
 Either of the basses listed above will make a great first instrument for younger players, but if you decide to opt for something a little bigger, definitely check out my article on the best beginner left handed bass guitars for a much larger choice.

 Left Handed Travel Guitars

 It may also be worthwhile having a look into left handed travel guitars if you can’t find anything to your liking from the ¾ sized kids left handed guitar market.
 Travel guitars are designed to be mobile (duh!) and as such they may turn out to be a good smaller instrument for your kids.

 Check out my article on left handed travel guitars.

 As A Last Resort

 If all else fails, buy a right handed instrument and string it left handed.
-As we mentioned in our article on restringing a right handed guitar upside down this isn’t the best route to take, but if no other options are available it may be a necessary evil until your child can handle a full sized left handed guitar.
+As I mentioned in my article on restringing a right handed guitar upside down, this isn’t the ideal route to take.
+However, if no other options are available it may be a necessary evil until your child can handle a full sized guitar or bass.

 I get asked about right handed options often, so I’ve put together a guide specifically for righties which you can check out here.